-Dr. Ali Chesney is a Scientist III in ToxStrategies’ Biopharmaceutical and Pharmaceutical Practice.
+Dr. Ali Chesney is a Senior Scientist in ToxStrategies’ Biopharmaceutical and Pharmaceutical Practice.
 She oversees the study design, protocol development, study conduct, data interpretation, and reporting of pharmacokinetic, pilot, and general toxicology studies (non-GLP and GLP) and reproductive and developmental toxicity studies in various animal species.
 Dr. Chesney designs and oversees nonclinical study programs to support clinical development plans and regulatory filings.
 She has expertise in translational science, with a thorough understanding of GLP requirements and broad knowledge of Investigational New Drug (IND), New Drug Application (NDA), and Biologics License Application (BLA) requirements.

 Dr. Chesney has experience with a variety of drug and chemical modalities, including small molecules and biologics for a variety of indications (oncology, immunology, and infectious diseases).
 She has a close working relationship with multiple high-quality Contract Research Organizations (CROs) in the United States and internationally, and helps clients identify the most appropriate lab based on cost analysis, scientist experience, regulatory compliance, assay validation, and available schedule.
 She is proactive in avoiding GLP deviations and has a record of working with CROs to minimize impact statements of necessary exceptions.